Rich-Hoepfinger/CS4641-Project/README.md

 * Z-score: (X - mean)/std.
 By one sigma from mean, ~68% of data are between 0-1.
 * Softmax: softmax(x_i) = e^(x_i) / sum_j(e^(x_j)).
 A probability distribution for each class.

 For each method, we normalize all numeric variables.
 It turned out that Z-score was the only normalization method commendable due to higher performance on top of the DB-scanned dataset.
+Hence, Z-score was chosen as the normalization method for all the generated models.

 ### Feature Reduction

-In order to reduce time and space complexity of the model(s), feature reduction was conducted.
+In order to reduce the time and space complexity of the model(s), feature reduction was conducted.
 The first step was to check for multicollinearity, and thus the correlation matrix between variables was examined.

 <iframe src="Graphs/CorrelationMatrix_zscore.html" width="832" height="519"></iframe>

-A key factor here was to determine the right correlation threshold beyond which variables will be removed, as removing a variable could also cause the model performance to worsen.
-Due to this, an arbitrary decision was made to test 2 thresholds: 0.6 and 0.8.
+Using this correlation matrix, features were dropped until all correlation coefficients fell below a specified threshold.
+It was important to determine the right correlation threshold, as removing a variable could also cause the model performance to worsen.
+Due to this, a decision was made to test 2 thresholds: 0.6 and 0.8.
 A threshold of 0.6 means that we continue to remove variables until there are no pair of variables having > 0.6 positive/negative correlation with each other.
-Under th = 0.6, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
+Under a threshold of 0.6, there were 3 pairs of variables to fix: Loudness and energy, having correlation of 0.81; energy and acousticness, having correlation of -0.78;  loudness and energy, correlation of -0.69.
 A deliberate decision was made to remove loudness and energy to resolve the 3 pairs.
 As a result, all collinearity decreased to below 0.6.

 <iframe src="Graphs/CorrelationMatrix_removed.html" width="832" height="519"></iframe>

 This selection of features did not raise performance compared to DB-Scanned data though.

+## Hyperparameter Tuning

+For each of the following parameters, different values were tested to obtain the highest testing accuracy for each model type (neural net, KNN, decision tree, SVM):

+**All**
+* minPts - minimum number of points in neighborhood in DB-SCAN
+* epsilon - radius of hypersphere in DB-SCAN
+* distance - the distance function used in DB-SCAN
+* th - correlation threshold for feature reduction by mutlicollinearity analysis **Neural Net**
+**KNN**
+**Decision Tree**
+**Support Vector Machine**
+* kernel:
+* degree:
+* C:

 ## Results and Discussion